 The benefit of offers is that they appear near the top of the Business Profile on Google Search and Maps, which can improve your customer experience with information about your offer.
 They also appear with all other posts in the “Updates” tab, and a “View offer” action button is automatically added to the post to a built-in call-to-action.

 If you operate a local business, leveraging your Google My Business profile is a must-do marketing tip for Small Business Saturday®.

 If you can afford to go this route, it can be surprisingly effective.

-Put some collateral together to encourage customers to shop local by visiting your store on Nov.
-28. Again, consider offering a special discount or promotion.
+Put some collateral together to encourage customers to shop local by visiting your store on that Saturday.
+Again, consider offering a special discount or promotion.

 Offer a special discount or promotion